Warren & Migliaccio, L.L.P.

 For example, Texas is one of only a few states that still allows fault to be considered during divorce.
 These claims can significantly impact how much marital property you receive, so a savvy partner might consider offering a greater share of marital property or alimony in exchange for dropping fault arguments.

-A knowledgeable Texas family attorney can help you maximize the impact of this document during your divorce.
+An experienced attorney can help you maximize the impact of this document during your divorce.
+It is crucial to have a carefully prepared agreement to ensure clarity and enforceability regarding spousal support.

 Not all Rule 11 Agreements Are Enforceable

 Just because you and your spouse have an agreement doesn’t mean it will be enforceable.
-To be valid, your Rule 11 agreement must be:
+To be valid, your Rule 11 agreement must meet specific requirements.
+Informal agreements between parties or attorneys regarding a lawsuit are not enforceable unless they meet these requirements.
+Enforcing a Rule 11 agreement in court requires that it be an enforceable agreement, meeting all legal standards so the court can uphold its terms.

-1. In writing.
-A handwritten note, typed document, or email are all acceptable forms of writing for this purpose.
+1. In writing and proper form.
+A handwritten note, typed document, or email are all acceptable forms of writing for this purpose, as long as the agreement is in the proper form—a signed writing, which can include electronic signatures under Texas law.

 2. Signed.
 The document must be signed by both parties and their respective lawyers.
 (An electronic signature will require extra verification.)